cockroachdb/docs/v2.1/change-data-capture.md

 While CockroachDB is an excellent system of record, it also needs to coexist with other systems.
 For example, you might want to keep your data mirrored in full-text indexes, analytics engines, or big data pipelines.

 The core feature of CDC is the [changefeed](create-changefeed.html).
-Changefeeds target a whitelist of tables, called the "watched rows".
+Changefeeds target an allowlist of tables, called the "watched rows".
 Every change to a watched row is emitted as a record in a configurable format (JSON or Avro) to a configurable sink ([Kafka](https://kafka.apache.org/)).

 ## Ordering guarantees